 For £30, adults can enter up to 5 images.
 Further entries are an extra £6 each.
 However, if you’re under 18, entry to the young category is free.
 Finalists’ images are exhibited at the Mall Galleries in London, displayed on the website and printed in the catalogue.
 Copyright remains the photographer’s.

-The 2019 competitions are now open.
-Free to enter and open to all levels, there are four competitions – professional, open, youth and student.
-Check the website for prizes in each category.
+One of the free-to-enter photo competitions and open to all levels, there are four categories – professional, open, youth and student.
+Check the website for prizes in each.
 All shortlisted and winning entries are exhibited in the Sony Awards Spring exhibition at London’s Somerset House, included in the annual book and given digital exposure on the site for 12 months.

 Sponsored by Taylor Wessing and organised by the National Portrait Gallery, London, the international competition is open to everyone aged 18 and over.
 Photographers are encouraged to interpret ‘portrait’ in its widest sense of ‘photography concerned with portrayed people with an emphasis on their identity as individuals’.